YohanaHerrero/QtCounterpart/README.md

 colors.py: get colors for the plots from colormaps.py read_write_files.py: read, saves and modifies fits tables by creating dictionaries with information using the first column as identifiers.

 As already mentioned, the main script is ident_counterpart.py.
+Below, I explain the general functionalities of each of the buttons and functionalities of the GUI:
+...

-Below, a few of the functions in the script are described, but for further details, refer to the header of each routine.
+The most important functions in the script are described below, but for further details, refer to the header of each routine.
+...

 **QtCounterpart output**